Gonnuru/Image_Classification/README.md

 # Image_Classification
-This is an Image classification model using keras to classify cats and dogs.
+This is an Image classification model using keras to classify cat and dog images.